cscorley/dissertation/chapters/5_combo/3_discussion.md

 3. Additions generally improve the results, likely because it was the code written that resolved the issue.
 Message is the same.
 4. Context inclusion seems less impactful, but is generally positive.

+### \coneq

+It seems OK to reuse the same model, but you can always improve results by optimizing your configuration per task.

+### \ctwoq

+There are affects of choosing differing text sources.
+It is usually best to exclude removals.

 \input{figures/combo/flt_rq1_all}